Team Golf Uniforms: How to Build a Cohesive Look for Clubs, Teams & Events

 • Not saving a placement map and size baseline, making reorders unpredictable

-Fix these five things and your program already looks more “professional” than most.
+Fix these five things, and your program already looks more professional than most.

 Define roles and packs.
 Confirm headcount by group.
 Collect sizes plus backup sizes.
 Choose the core kit.
 Set the bottoms rule.
 Add layers only if needed.
 Confirm dress code restrictions.
 Lock logo hierarchy.
 Approve the placement map.
-Decide decoration methods based on comfort and durability.
+Choose decoration methods based on comfort and durability.
 Plan packing and labeling.
 Set a swap buffer.
 Save reorder standards from day one.

 What’s the easiest way to plan team golf uniforms for multiple roles?